michaelnisi/swifters/README.md

 - Install your token in `./Swifters/config.json` for runtime access
 - Build the Swifters Xcode scheme (for validation)

+#### Expected output

 Unless you have selected a development team in the project editor, in the 'Swifters' target, the build will fail, but you should now be set to try the app in a simulator.
-Just select a team to deploy onto a device.
+Just select a team for signing to deploy onto a device.

 ### Enjoy